Pharmaceutical Disposal (PDF)

 Help keep Foster City ecologically clean!
-Bring your e-waste to 1221 E. Hillsdale Blvd. the last weekend of each month; 10 AM - 5 PM on Saturday or Sunday.
+Bring your e-waste to 1221 E. Hillsdale Blvd. the last weekend of each month; 10 am - 5 pm, on Saturday or Sunday.
 We will accept computers, monitors, televisions and any other electronic equipment.
-Please no applicances.
+Please no appliances.
 This Free e-waste collection is co-sponsored by 5A Rent-A-Space and Geeks On Call.
-You may call (650) 341-2964 9am-6pm daily for more information.
+You may call (650) 341-2964, 9am-6pm daily, for more information.

 How to Recycle Batteries, Cell Phones, and Fluorescent Lamps

 All batteries, cell phones, and fluorescent lamps and tubes in California must be either recycled, taken to a household hazardous waste disposal facility, or taken to a universal waste handler (e.g., storage facility, broker) or an authorized recycling facility.
 Batteries: All batteries are considered hazardous waste in California when they are discarded.
 This includes all batteries of sizes AAA, AA, C, D, button cell, 9 Volt, and all other batteries, both rechargeable and single use.
 Batteries are considered hazardous because of the metals and/or other toxic or corrosive materials contained within.
 Batteries are potentially a valuable source of recyclable metal.
 Alkaline batteries, unless labeled low mercury, typically contain 1% mercury content.
 Although this amount seems small, due to the volume of batteries purchased and used, it can have serious impacts on the environment.
 Some estimates suggest that 88% of all mercury in the municipal solid waste stream is from ordinary non-rechargeable dry cell batteries such as the ordinary AAA, AA, C, D, button cell, and 9 Volt batteries.